Successful Sales Tips for Small Business Owners

 When you’re a one-man shop, it’s hard to make time for everything, especially when you’re busy out on jobs.
 Sales should be your number one priority because without it, you don’t have a business to run.
 Customers are very in tune with what they do and don’t want when spending their hard earned money.
-Why not take some time to brush up on your sales skills and become the person they do want to hire?
+Take some time to brush up on your sales skills and become the person they do want to hire!

 Even sales experts make time for practice and reviewing the fundamentals.
 Don’t get caught off guard the next time you’re trying to close a deal.
 Instead, prepare for a win.
-See below to learn sales techniques and strategies tailored to small business owners that you can implement immediately.
+Continue reading to learn sales techniques and strategies tailored to small business owners that you can implement immediately.

 1. Sales Cycle

-There are seven stages of a typical sales cycle.
+There are six stages of a typical sales cycle.
 No matter what you’re selling, every sale follows a similar pattern.
-It’s rare one of these steps wouldn’t be included in your next sale and it’s important to master each step if you’d like to thrive instead of survive.
+It’s rare one of these steps isn’t included in your next sale and it’s important to master each step if you’d like to thrive instead of survive.

-- Know Your Products & Prospect for Leads: You need to be the expert and know your products inside and out.
+- Know your products & prospect for leads: You need to be the expert and know your products inside and out.
 Also, cold calling is dead.
-Learn the modern prospecting techniques that work by clicking here.
+Learn the modern prospecting techniques, such as lead generation services.

-- Make Your Presentation: This step is the core piece of the sales cycle and where you should spend your most time preparing.
-Remember that you’re selling both yourself and your company.
+- Make your presentation: This step is the core piece of the sales cycle and where you should spend your most time preparing.
+Remember that you’re selling yourself, your company, and your work.